Zohar-Le/PythonSmallProject/README.md

-# This is collection of some small python projects that I learned from Youtube.
+# This is collection of some small projects that I learned from Youtube.